LISTEN TO THIS ARTICLE

 Diversity Isn't a Nice-to-Have, It's a Compute Strategy

-Hua et al. tested diversified sampling on Time Series Foundation Models and found that controlled diversity increases performance by 23% compared to standard sampling at the same compute budget.
+Hua et al. tested diversified sampling on Time Series Foundation Models and found that controlled diversity yields peak improvements of up to 50% compared to standard sampling at the same compute budget.
 The key word is "controlled."
 Random diversity doesn't help.
 You need structured exploration that forces the model to consider genuinely different solution paths, not minor variations on the same answer.

 Their approach uses temperature-controlled sampling combined with solution-space clustering to ensure each candidate explores a distinct region of possible outputs.
 When you plot their results, the scaling curve becomes predictable again, but only with diversity constraints in place.